alichengg/ali-s-gallery/_posts/2022-04-16-Python selfstudy log.md

 ---
 layout: post
-title: Python Self-study Daily log ---updating...
+title: Python Self-Study Daily log ---updating...
 date: 2022-04-16
 Author: Ali
 categories:
 tags: [Python]
 comments: true
----
+title: Python Self-study Daily log ---updating...

-This page is used to urge myself to learn Python, and it will continue to be updated. .
+This page is used to urge myself to learn Python, and it will continue to be updated.....

+This study plan may continuously for more than one month...

+It is worthful...